He waka eke noa (Māori for "We are all in this canoe together, without exception")

 Career & Technical Education Programs are Currently the Most Successful Part of US Education (read about it here)

-(Course descriptions bottom of page): AVIATION COURSE DESCRIPTIONS
+(Course and project descriptions bottom of page): AVIATION COURSE DESCRIPTIONS

 AV 101 Introduction to Unmanned Aircraft Systems.
 Designed to introduce students to unmanned aircraft systems.
 Topics include but are not limited to system elements, regulations, operations, practical uses of UAS, safety, the history and future of UAS, sensors and payloads and human factors.
-Also introduces students to the use of unmanned aircraft systems for remote sensing and acquiring information about the Earth’s surface without coming in contact with it.
-Topics include but are not limited to an introduction to remote sensing, classification of unmanned aircraft systems, attitude estimation, lateral channel fractional-order flight controller design, remote sensing using a single UAS, using multiple UAS’s, and diffusion control using mobile sensors and actuator networks.
+Students use this knowledge to begin studying for their remote (drone) pilots license.
+They are issued a trainer and log their first flight hours.

 AV 103 Drone Mission.
 Provides students with an opportunity to utilize a small-unmanned aircraft system for the collection, analysis, and post-processing of data into information.
 Students may propose a project to be completed during the semester or choose from one of the school’s ongoing projects.
 Projects may focus on geospatial data collection, orthorectified mapping, radiometric analysis, agricultural data analysis, structural inspections, volumetric measurement, or aerial videography/photography.
 Students will develop a project proposal, image acquisition plan, flight plan, and a presentation.
 Students are required to meet in the classroom and in the field with the instructor.